 💡 Quick Overview, The Simple Idea:

 Gas fees are small payments that reward the blockchains network of computers (miners/validators) for processing your transaction.
+They cover the cost of computational work required to validate and record your transaction on the blockchain.

 Think of gas fees as the “fuel” that powers blockchain activity.